antihax/goesi/esi/docs/WalletApi.md

 # **GetCorporationsCorporationIdWalletsDivisionJournal**
 > []GetCorporationsCorporationIdWalletsDivisionJournal200Ok GetCorporationsCorporationIdWalletsDivisionJournal(ctx, corporationId, division, optional)
-Get corporations wallet journal
+Get corporation wallet journal

-Retrieve the given character's wallet journal going 30 days back  ---  This route is cached for up to 3600 seconds
+Retrieve the given corporation's wallet journal for the given division going 30 days back  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Junior_Accountant

 ### Required Parameters